 The evidence and recommendations proposed for Site 18 to justify the 'design-led optimisation of the site' is a missed opportunity to ensure a new development of this scale and significance is brought forward with the correct balance between commercial opportunity, community cohesion and excellence in urban design and architecture.
-The proposed amendments to the site allocation policy for Site 18 do not comply with Local Plan, London Plan or NPPF Policy and are significantly criticised by Historic England and should be considered unsound.
+The proposed amendments to the site allocation policy for Site 18 do not comply with Local Plan, London Plan or NPPF Policy and should be considered unsound.
 This site, located close to the historic centre of West Norwood's, is unique in the borough and should be afforded a coherent vision and approach for its future legacy.